 Ideas for kitchens - layout & design

-Kitchens come in many shapes and type, so when picking the right kitchen layout for your home there are many things to consider.
+Kitchens come in many shapes and types, so when picking the right kitchen layout for your home there are many things to consider.
 The layout is one of the most important aspects when remodeling or custom designing your space.
 With a large variety of layout options available, you may be unsure of which type is best suited for your home.
-Truthfully, it all comes down to allotted space, efficiency and functionality preferences.
+Truthfully, it all comes down to allotted space, efficiency, and functionality preferences.
 We hope the following information helps you choose the absolute best kitchen.

 types of kitchen layouts

 U-shaped kitchens are a favorite among homeowners, as they are ideal for both large and small rooms.
 As its name suggests, this configuration creates a horseshoe-shaped work area with cabinets and counters that make up three connected walls.
 U-shaped kitchens generally provide maximum space for cooking, cleaning, food preparation, and storage.
 This layout is often considered to be the most efficient kitchen floor plan because it provides a lot of open space.
 It is also advantageous in the sense that two or more people can cook at the same time.
 It sometimes includes a central island that can be used as a workspace or an area for seating, creating a more social room for everyone in the home.

 This is a popular choice for small to medium-sized rooms because its open floor plan allows for two walls worth of cabinet space.
 With an L-shaped design, the shorter wall can be utilized for cooking appliances, while the longer wall can provide a spot for a sink/dishwasher and a refrigerator at its end.
 It also allows for the addition of an island or table.
 An L-shaped kitchen is usually concurrent with the workflow triangle that allows you to move easily between your sink, oven, and refrigerator.
 If you entertain often, this might be your best bet.

 More layout ideas for kitchens